MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 - **Tamper-evident seals:** Use tamper-evident seals on the device.
 If someone attempts to open the device, the seal will show signs of tampering.
 - **Security cables and locks:** Use security cables and locks to secure the device to a heavy or immovable object, making it difficult for someone to walk away with it.
-- **Surveillance:** Depending on the workplace environment, you can opt to install surveillance cameras in the conference room.
+- **Surveillance:** Depending on the workplace environment, you may opt to install surveillance cameras in the conference room.
 The mere presence of cameras can deter potential wrongdoers.

 ## Microsoft Teams Rooms Pro Management

 It’s strongly recommended to use a licence for the Microsoft Teams Rooms Pro Management portal, a cloud-based management solution designed to proactively monitor and update Microsoft Teams Rooms devices and their peripherals.
 This service is intended for organizations aiming to enhance the meeting room experience for end users, facilitated by real-time monitoring and management for Microsoft Teams Rooms devices like Surface Hub 3.